tarasabella/Animals_Zoo/README.md

 Welcome to your first day as a Flatiron Zookeeper!
 Today, we are being asked to create two domain models - a `Zoo` model and an `Animal` model and build out their relationships!
 Keep in mind that an animal can only be in one location at a time!

+Here are some questions to consider:

+What are your models?
+What does your domain look like?
+What are the relationships between your models?
+Which model should know about the other in its initialization?

 Here are some of our deliverables:

 ## Zoo Class